yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 Contoso's business critical applications include:

--   The authentication and authorization infrastructure.
+-   The authentication and authorization infrastructure

 -   The website with its SQL data tier, supporting both employees, customers and third-party manufacturing plants and factories.
 Use cases include: